New Fuel Economy Standards

 The new vehicle fuel-efficiency standards announced on August 28 are the Obama administration's biggest climate accomplishment

--- a game changer and the biggest step any administration has ever taken to move us beyond oil.
+-- and the biggest step any administration has ever taken to move us beyond oil.
 This latest victory is largely thanks to Sierra Club activists like you and will result in 570,000 new jobs, $1.7 trillion saved at the pump, and a nearly 10 percent drop in U.S. carbon emissions from current levels.

 More than 35,000 Sierra Club supporters have sent thank-you cards to the White House.
 Will you join themand encourage the Obama administration to keep taking strong climate action?